 The Bank's mission is to promote the good of the people of the United Kingdom by maintaining monetary and financial stability.
-The Research Donations Committee provides limited funding for projects and activities that contribute to increasing our understanding of this mission.
-It makes four kinds of grants.
+The Research Donations Committee (RDC) provides limited amounts of funding for projects and activities that support the Bank’s research agenda or other aspects of our mission.
+It makes three kinds of grants.

-- To provide financial support to organisations whose work is valued highly by the Bank and contributes to the pursuit of the Bank's mission.
+The RDC provides financial support to organisations whose work is valued highly by the Bank and contributes to the pursuit of the Bank's research agenda.

-The deadlines for applications to be included for discussion at the quarterly meetings are 17 April, 16 July, 16 October, 15 January - any applications received after these dates will be carried forward to the next meeting.
+The deadlines for applications to be included for discussion at the bi-annual meetings are 3 May 2017 and 8 November 2017.
+Any applications received after these dates will be carried forward to the next meeting.

 Research Donations Committee